gist-ailab/energy-expert-teleop/README.md

 # ⚡ Energy-Expert-Teleop: Bimanual Franka Dataset

+> **Note:** This dataset was constructed as part of the research for the paper: **"A Hierarchical LLM-Based Framework for Heterogeneous Multi-Robot Orchestration in High-Risk Energy Facility Maintenance"** (currently under review).

 **Energy-Expert-Teleop** is a high-fidelity bimanual teleoperation dataset capturing expert demonstrations for safety-critical maintenance tasks in electrical distribution panels.

 Collected using a dual-arm system comprising two Franka Emika Panda robots, this dataset is designed to advance research in Imitation Learning (IL) and robotic manipulation for industrial Operation & Maintenance (O&M).
 It specifically targets long-horizon, high-precision tasks required in energy facilities.